 92% found the training on Strategy to be Extremely Impactful/Impactful on their leadership development.

 91% found the training on Marketing to be Extremely Impactful/Impactful on their leadership development.

 Participant Rating Aggregate Means of Executive Education Programming, 2017-2018: 360/Neo, Teams, Marketing, Communication, Strategy (Scale 1-10; n=49)

 The Executive Education Academy will begin with a five day Leadership Summit, June 10-14, 2019.
 The academy continues with additional programming in October, November, December 2019 and continuing in January, February and March, 2020.
 Additional features of the academy include:

 - Developing district-level leadership as well as campus leadership

-- Providing seven days of business curriculum delivered by Rice University’s Jones Graduate School of Business and Leadership Partners.
+- Providing six days of business curriculum delivered by Rice University’s Jones Graduate School of Business and Leadership Partners.

 - Providing best in class national faculty in addition to nationally renowned consultants

 - Offering cutting edge diagnosis and design tools to allow for precise school improvement efforts